About

 What I love

-• humans: we are intrinsically worthy and creative.
+• human beings.
+We are intrinsically worthy and creative.

 My values

-I stand with Black Lives Matter, against systemic racism and classism.
-I have pledged to speak and act in ways that advance racial and economic equity and the empowerment of BIPOC+ and LGBTQIA+ communities.
+• I stand with Black Lives Matter, against systemic racism and classism.
+I have pledged to speak and act in ways that reduce racial & economic inequity and increase the empowerment of BIPOC+ and LGBTQIA+ communities.

-• Professional Certified Coach: International Coaching Federation; Academy for Coaching Excellence
+• Professional Certified Coach: International Coaching Federation; Academy of Coaching Excellence

 • Alumna: Leadership Intensive, Seth Godin’s altMBA